pfSense / OPNsense VM

 other install media

-VM template - Continue through the installer like normal
+mode works but will be slower to boot) - Continue through the installer like normal

 2. Install Guest Utilities